 How will I get around in Edmonton?
 Edmonton has an extensive, user-friendly public transit system: https://www.edmonton.ca/edmonton-transit-system-ets.aspx

-IF YOU HAVE FURTHER QUESTIONS: Please contact the Chair of the degree program at St Stephen’s College in which you are interested: FACULTY DIRECTORY or Shelley Westermann, Director, Academic and Administrative Services.
-Phone: 780-439-7311, ex.
-35; Email: email@example.com
+IF YOU HAVE FURTHER QUESTIONS: Please contact the Chair/Associate Chair of the program at St. Stephen’s College in which you are interested: FACULTY DIRECTORY or the Registrar/Director of Academic and Administrative Services at email@example.com.
+Phone: 780-439-7311.

 Students are assessed course fees at the rate that is in effect at the course start date.
 Course fees are $810/3-credit course, $1,620/6-credit course, and $2,430/9-credit course.
 Students may audit courses, if pre-requisites are met; instructor permission must be obtained to audit an online course.
 Tuition for auditing online courses is the same as credit course tuition; other courses may be audited for half the credit course fee.
 Registration deadlines apply to courses; a late fee of $75 is applied where late registrations are accepted.
 Fees may change without notice.
 Some program requirements may be fulfilled at other institutions with permission of the Department Chair or Associate Chair; students are responsible for any fees in effect at that institution.